Organice/django-organice/README.rst

 - user profiles and social login (allauth)
 - multi-language support
 - multiple websites support
-- database support for PostgreSQL, MySQL, and more
+- database support for PostgreSQL, MySQL, Oracle, and more

 Roadmap
 =======